How to flexibly use Anqi CMS template{% for ... in ... %}How to traverse data list with tags

 {% endarchiveList %}

-In the above example,articlesthat is, througharchiveListthe article collection obtained by the tag, every loop,articleVariables will represent the various data of the current article, such as the title, link, and description, to dynamically generate content.
+In the above example,articlesIt is througharchiveListthe collection of articles obtained by the tag, each time the loop,articleVariables will represent various data items of the current article, such as title, link, and description, thereby dynamically generating content.

-In practical applications, data lists are not always filled with content.
-For example, there may be no articles under a certain category, or friendship links have not been added yet.
-If one simply uses{% for %}Labels, when the list is empty, no content will be displayed on the page, which may confuse the user.
+In practical applications, data lists are not always filled.
+For example, there may be no articles under a certain category, or the friend links have not been added yet.
+If you simply use{% for %}Label, when the list is empty, no content will be displayed on the page, which may confuse the user.

 {% for item in collection %}